uw-midsun/strategy_msxvi/README.md

 ---

-*Midnight Sun Solar Racing Team - University of Waterloo*

-Email: k22agarw@uwaterloo.ca if you have questions.
+Email: k22agarw@uwaterloo.ca if you have questions, concerns, or want to contribute.